How to improve browser security and privacy in Chrome and other browsers

 In practice, a NextDNS profile can help improve protection by adding filters for malicious domains, phishing sites, trackers, and other selected categories.
 It can also create more consistent protection across different browsers and devices, because the filtering logic sits outside the browser itself.

-That point is important for the page.
-The value is not only in Google Chrome.
+The value is not limited to Google Chrome.
 A configured DNS filtering service can support Chrome, Edge, Firefox, and other browsers, helping to improve the overall browsing environment rather than relying on one browser’s built in choices alone.

 Chrome is not the only browser with these controls